BIFROST Network

 Using Docker

-All types of BIFROST Network nodes can be run easily through Docker.
-Docker must be pre-installed in the environment you wish to run the nodes.
+All types of Bifrost Network nodes can be executed easily through Docker.
+Docker must be pre-installed in the environment you wish to run the node.
 Once installed, you can proceed with the following process.

-First, create a local directory to store the chain data of the BIFROST Network.
-The directory stores all block information collected from genesis blocks to the present and additional session keys of the corresponding validator node.
+First, create a local directory to store the chain data of the Bifrost Network.
+This directory stores all block information collected from the genesis block to the present and additional session keys of the corresponding validator node.

 # Add sudo at the beginning if it doesn't work